CLIMADA-project/climada_python/doc/guide/install_cluster.rst

     bash Miniconda3-latest-Linux-x86_64.sh
     rm Miniconda3-latest-Linux-x86_64.sh
     cd climada_python
-    conda env create -f requirements/env_climada.yml --name climada_env

 During the installation process of Miniconda, you are prompted to set the working directory according to your choice.

 2. **Install dependencies**: Create the virtual environment *climada_env* with climada's dependencies::

     conda env create -f requirements/env_climada.yml --name climada_env

+(You might need to restart the terminal for condo to work after installation)

    To include *climada_python* in the environment's path, do the following.
 In your environments folder, for example /cluster/work/climate/USERNAME/miniconda3/*::

-    cd envs/climada_env/lib/python3.6/site-packages
+    cd envs/climada_env/lib/pythonX.X/site-packages
     echo '/your/path/to/climada_python/' > climada_env_path.pth

+!
+Replace pythonX.X with the correct version of Python, i.e. python3.7 !

 3. **Test installation**: Activate the environment, execute the unit tests and deactivate the environment when finished using climada::